-Indian-born American Broto Roy is an EMI-India recording artist who comes from a prominent musical family from Kolkata, West Bengal India where his great-grandfather Rajanikanto was one of India's greatest songwriters and his uncle Dilip is a popular singing star.
+Indian-born American Broto Roy is an EMI-India recording artist who comes from a prominent musical family from Kolkata, West Bengal India where his great-grandfather Rajanikanto was one of India's greatest songwriters and his uncle Dilip had a career as a popular singing star.
 From the early age of six Broto began his study of Indian classical music with "tabla" (Indian hand drum percussion).
 Until the age of 16 he continued to study from legendary drum maestro Bidyut Banerjee the theory and technique of classical percussion which is a systematic science of sound ("ragas" and "talas").
 At the age of 16, Broto moved to the US where he studied music composition and graduated with a B.A. from the College of William & Mary in Virginia.
 Over the years he has had a flourishing musical career performing widely and producing many CDs.
 Using western Jazz and classical forms in his compositions and merging them with his Bengali musical heritage, Broto Roy has made his music a metaphor for immigrant identity and multiculturalism.
 This successful joining of the Indian tradition of "ragas" and "talas" with the technical dazzle of guitar, sax, piano and drums produces a magical fusion of East and West.
 Today, hailed as a "fusioneer extraordinaire" who propels tradition while retaining its essence, Broto has carved out a vibrant multicultural presence on the international stage performing in the US, European Union, North Africa and India.